react-navigation/react-navigation.github.io/versioned_docs/version-7.x/nesting-navigators.md

     - `Messages` (screen)
   - `Profile` (screen)

-Nesting navigators work very much like nesting regular components.
+Nesting navigators work like nesting regular components.
 To achieve the behavior you want, it's often necessary to nest multiple navigators.

 ## How nesting navigators affects the behaviour